LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 Australia's Exclusive Economic Zone and seafood harvest

-NEW GOVT.
-REPORT SHOWS 'NO-TAKE' ZONES IN MARINE PARKS NOT NECESSARY
+NEW REPORT: 'NO-TAKE' ZONES IN MARINE PARKS UNECESSARY

 The release of a government report showed that more than 90 per cent of fish stocks are sustainable was used to argue that last month's gazetting of a string of marine parks around the country was unnecessary.